 Hamlet in the production by Thomas Ostermeier and the Schaubuehne Berlin is one of the best theatre performances I have seen in recent years.
 The company tours regularly with the piece and if you've got a chance to see it I can highly recommend it.

 The stage is divided into two halves by a beaded curtain, which can move up and down the stage.
-Part of the stage is covered in soil which during the performance becomes littered with the remains of the banquet.
+Part of the stage is covered in soil, which gets littered with the remains of the banquet as the performance progresses.
 The curtain doubles as a screen on which live video footage is projected.
 This intervention is really quite simple but it works on multiple levels.
 It marks a division between different layers of reality, between truth and falsehood, between inside and outside.

 The performance starts with the funeral of the King.
 One of the actors produces rain using a gardenhose, which I thought was quite brilliant, because nothing is hidden and yet you recognize the water as rain.
 The funeral turns into a slapstick when the gravedigger tumbles into the grave.
 This sets the mood for the rest of the piece.

 Thomas Ostermeier has cut out some characters and has divided the remaining cast over six actors.
-This results in what I thought was at least one brilliant Oedipan conflation, that of Hamlet's mother Gertrude and his girlfriend Ophelia.
+This results in what I thought was at least one brilliant Oedipean conflation, that of Hamlet's mother Gertrude and his girlfriend Ophelia.
 There are numerous other doublings or what to call them.
 English surtitles show Shakespeare's original text.
-In one scene the actors looked up to see what the text said.
+In one scene the actors looked up to check the text.
 In Ostermeier's version Hamlet is also a reflection on theatre.

 There's a lot more that I could say about it.
 For me it underlines why I think that in the age of cinema, television and the internet live theatre still matters.
 But to experience that you have to see it for yourself.